ad-lightning/tags-ios-sdk-sample-app/README.md

 }
 ```

-**Note**: Unlike with banner ads, `Boltive SDK` dismisses interstitial ad by itself.
-You can load new ad in provided `adBlocked` callback or do any other side effect.
+**Note**: Unlike for banner ads, `Boltive SDK` dismisses a flagged interstitial ad right away.
+You can load a new interstitial in the provided `adBlocked` callback closure or do any other side effect in it.

 ## Other Ad Networks and SDKs